10 Weight Loss After 50 Mistakes

 Stay tuned for the follow up blog where I’ll share some of the steps I use in The After 50 Fitness Formula course to break these old diet cycles and rev up your metabolism.
 Slow now doesn’t mean slow forever.

-For over 30-years as a Personal Trainer and Wellness Coach, I’ve worked with women and have helped thousands crack the code to weight loss after 40.
+For over 35-years as a Personal Trainer and Wellness Coach, international presenter and creator of the Flipping 50 Fitness Specialist for fitness pros, I’ve worked with women and have helped thousands crack the code to weight loss after 40.
 It can work for you too.